Art Director & MOTION DESIGNer

 01

-• Advanced Luma Matte Workflows: Engineered a dual-map system by exporting a high-detail map alongside a black-and-white luma matte, allowing independent styling of land and water textures directly in After Effects.
+• Dual-map luma workflow: Exported a high-detail map alongside a black-and-white luma matte so I could style land and water independently in After Effects.

 02